Counting Defiers: A Design-Based Model of an Experiment Can Reveal Evidence Beyond the Average Effect: Appendix

 \subsubsection{Preliminaries on Statistical Decision Theory}

+Maximum likelihood estimates are ubiquitous in statistics and econometrics, and we offer three justifications for their use in our design-based model of an experiment.
+The first two justifications are common in statistical decision theory, which treats estimation and inference as decision problems under uncertainty and looks for optimal estimators---or ``decision rules.''
 Suppose a decision maker wishes to guess the joint distribution of potential outcomes in the sample.
-We write the decision maker's guess as $\widehat{\thetab}$, and we define a utility function over a guess $\widehat{\thetab}$ and the true distribution $\thetab$.
-We focus on the following utility specification, which yields one util when the guess is correct and zero utils when the guess is incorrect:
+We write the decision maker's guess as $\widehat{\thetab}$, and we define a utility function $u$ over a guess $\widehat{\thetab}$ and the true distribution $\thetab$.
 We also allow the decision maker to choose a randomized guess, which ascribes a probability distribution over the possible values of $\thetab$.
 We define the decision maker's utility over a randomized guess $\rho$ as the expected utility of guessing according to the probabilities ascribed by $\rho$:

 The decision maker chooses a decision rule that maps the observable data into (possibly) randomized guesses.\footnote{We conflate here the standard definitions of ``randomized decision rules'' and ``behavioral decision rules'' \citep*{ferguson1967} for expositional clarity.
-In settings of perfect recall, such as the setting we study here, the space of randomized and behavioral decision rules is equivalent \citep*{kuhn1953}.} We write such a rule as $f: \boldsymbol{\mathcal{X}} \to \Delta (\Thetab)$, where $\boldsymbol{\mathcal{X}}$ is the space of possible data realizations, $\Thetab$ is the space of possible distributions of potential outcomes, and $\Delta (\Thetab)$ is the space of distributions over $\Thetab$.
+In settings of perfect recall, such as the setting we study here, the space of randomized and behavioral decision rules is equivalent \citep*{kuhn1953}.} We write such a rule as $f: \boldsymbol{\mathcal{X}} \to \Delta$, where $\boldsymbol{\mathcal{X}}$ is the space of possible data realizations, $\Thetab$ is the space of possible distributions of potential outcomes, and $\Delta$ is the space of distributions over $\Thetab$.
 Given a true distribution of potential outcomes $\thetab$, the decision maker's expected utility from following a decision rule $f$ is the expected value of $U(f(\Xb), \thetab)$ with respect to the experimental outcome $\Xb$:

-Under the specified utility function, the decision maker's expected utility is equal to the probability of guessing correctly.

-One sense in which a decision rule can be optimal is in terms of Bayes expected utility: the average expected utility obtained according to some subjective prior distribution over $\thetab$:
+One sense in which a decision rule can be optimal is in terms of Bayes expected utility, which is the average expected utility obtained according to some subjective prior distribution over $\thetab$:

-where $\pi \in \Delta(\Thetab)$ is a subjective prior belief about $\thetab$.
+where $\pi \in \Delta$ is a subjective prior belief about $\thetab$.
 Decision rules that maximize this criterion are said to be ``Bayes optimal.''